-Looking ahead
+Looking Ahead

 In the Spring Term of Year 9, you and your daughter will be invited to attend an Options Evening where the subjects on offer will be showcased and the GCSE process explained.
-Prior to the evening, Mrs Christophers will speak to all the girls and give them a booklet which contains a summary of all the courses on offer and explains which subjects form the core and which are optional.
+Prior to the evening, Miss Maclean will speak to all the pupils and give them a booklet which contains a summary of all the courses on offer and explains which subjects form the core and which are optional.